-Ísafjörður is Iceland’s third busiest port of call for cruise ships.
-Calling vessels make a dramatic journey up the Ísafjarðardjúp Bay which shelters a number of smaller fjords. Ísafjörður town is located in one of these, the Skutulsfjörður.
-Flanked on three sides by towering mountains, Ísafjörður is a near-perfect natural harbour.
+The port of Ísafjörður is the largest harbour in Iceland’s Westfjords region, with fishing being the area’s traditional and ongoing primary industry.
+As Iceland’s third busiest port of call for cruise ships, vessels visiting Ísafjörður embark on a dramatic journey up the Ísafjarðardjúp Bay, which shelters numerous smaller fjords.
+The town of Ísafjörður is nestled in one of these, Skutulsfjörður, and is surrounded on three sides by towering mountains, creating an almost perfect natural harbour.

-Close to the cruise quays is the Maritime Museum, located in one of the oldest houses in Ísafjörður, which traces the life and history of the settlement with a fascinating array of fishing gear and a variety of boats.
-The oldest group of houses in Iceland is also here, merchant properties dating back to the 18th century.
+Close to the cruise quays, the Maritime Museum, housed in one of Ísafjörður’s oldest buildings, showcases the settlement’s history with a fascinating collection of fishing gear and various boats.
+Additionally, the town is home to Iceland’s oldest group of houses, merchant properties dating back to the 18th century.

-15 minutes away by bus is Ósvör, a reconstructed fisherman’s hut made out of stone and mud.
+A short 15-minute bus ride away is Ósvör, a reconstructed fisherman’s hut made of stone and turf, offering a glimpse into the past.

-A popular excursion is a boat tour to the island of Vigur, 30 minutes from Ísafjörður and home to a large eider duck colony of around 3,500 nests that generate 60 kg of eiderdown a year.
-Puffins, black guillemots and Arctic terns make up some of the vast bird population that make this magical island worth seeing.
+A popular excursion is a boat tour to the island of Vigur, located 30 minutes from Ísafjörður.
+Vigur is home to a large eider duck colony with around 3,500 nests producing 60 kg of eiderdown annually.
+The island is also populated by puffins, black guillemots, and Arctic terns, making it a must-see for bird enthusiasts.

 Attractions